Important Signs That Your Daughter-in-law Doesn’t Like You

 9. She will be unhappy when your grandchildren warm up to you

-When your daughter-in-law dislikes you, she will use as much avenue as she can to hurt you including tampering with the relationship you want or have with your grandchildren.
+When your daughter-in-law dislikes you, she will use as many avenues as she can find to hurt you including tampering with the relationship you want or have with your grandchildren.
 She would either limit their visits or your visit.
 In situations where your grandchildren still see you as a cool grandma, she might try to distort their view of you by antagonizing you in front of them.
 She might also take away gifts you get for them and give your grandchildren awful explanations about why they should not have such gifts.

 10. She won’t want help from you.

 If your daughter-in-law has acted in the above ways, perhaps it’s time that both of you work on your relationship.
 Perhaps you’ve tried before and it didn’t work, and you feel like it’s a hopeless cause.
-We sincerely wish that the both of you do not give up on each other.
+We sincerely wish that both of you do not give up on each other.
 We’ve provided tips on how to handle issues with your daughter-in-law.

 HOW TO DEAL WITH A DAUGHTER IN LAW THAT DOESN’T LIKE YOU